seilanhiep/data/kh/source_data/national_institute_of_statistics/report_2010/population_projections_by_province_2030_metadata.md

 Description

 This asset provides projected population of 2030, projected annual growth rate in each province in Cambodia, given by National Institute of Statistics and the United Nations.
-Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.
+Data were provided to ODC in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format